whichdigital/ruby-roadshow/problems/04-rock-paper-scissors/README.md

 and chooses accordingly.
 Take care to not violate the public interface of classes.
 This information should be inferred from #winner and #loser methods.

 Write your own player(s) that can beat everyone else.
+Players that 'cheat' by reaching out into other objects will be disqualified.